 Table of contents

 The Key To Crispy Skin

 The key to crispy turkey skin is the delicate balance of retaining as much natural moisture while keeping the skin dry during the cooking process.

 The drier the skin is at the start of the cook, the crispier the final result will be.

 This can be done using things like a dry brine mixture of kosher salt, garlic flakes, and whatever fresh herbs and spices you prefer.

-Leaving the bird uncovered in the refrigerator overnight is another good technique.
+Leaving the turkey uncovered in the refrigerator overnight is another good technique.
 Or simply patting the skin dry with a paper towel before cooking.